NicolasCollin/gpd-m2sep-france-property-insight/README.md

 ## Installation and Usage

-Website link to our app: <https://gpd-m2sep-france-property-insight.onrender.com/>
+Website link to our app for immediate use: <https://gpd-m2sep-france-property-insight.onrender.com/>

+2 ways to install: with or without Docker.
+The second method, while less reliable because of manual installation of python and uv, is much faster.

 ### Method 1: with Docker Desktop